JSignature/guardian_app/README.md

 RTK Query
 Toastify
 CSS loading Spinner
-Twilio (Used to send a SMS message to Guardian)
+Twilio (Used to send a SMS message to Guardian, Credentials stored secured in Ruby yml)

 ### Implement useContext or Redux.